 Be sure to bring plenty of water and snacks on the hike.
 We went in March and it wasn’t too hot, but in the summer, I imagine you’ll go through a lot more water.
 We stopped for a lunch we packed in with us at the end of the hike and before our paddle.

 There is a bathroom at the end of the hike.
-It’s more like a deluxe port-a-pot, but the good news is I didn’t have to go in the woods, and after drinking tea all the way to the park, then guzzling water during the hike, even a deluxe port-a-pot with real tp was a welcome site.
+It’s more like a deluxe port-a-pot, but the good news is — I didn’t have to go in the woods!

-Chattahoochee State Park Hike and Paddle – Paddle
+Chattahoochee Bend State Park Hike & Paddle (The Paddle)

 The rangers at Chattahoochee Bend State Park had our kayaks all ready for us at the river.
-You can bring your own, or rent a single or double kayak, as well as a canoe.
+You can bring your own, or rent a single or double kayak, or a canoe.
 We opted for a double kayak and I’m glad we did.
 It was nice to talk to each other on the river as we floated down.